brajeshwar/brajeshwar.github.io/_posts/2019/2019-12-03-should-businesses-accept-cryptocurrencies-an-infographic.md

----
-layout: post
-title: Should Businesses Accept Cryptocurrencies - an Infographic
+# Should Businesses Accept Cryptocurrencies - an Infographic
----

 Plenty of major companies like Subway, AT&T, Expedia, Dish Network, and Microsoft have recently decided to accept cryptocurrency.
 These are large corporations that have the resources to experiment with relatively new technology.